sormuras/command-line-interface/README.md

 - Positional required options are described by the `String` type
 - Variadic options are described by the `String...` type

-Nested option structures can be described by custom `record` types.
-Nested option structures can only be used for single key-value option and repeatable key-value options.
+Nested option structures are single key-value option or repeatable key-value options described by custom `record` types.

 By convention, a `_` character in record component names is mapped to `-` character on the command-line.